RobinTea/portfolio/README.md

 <br>
 <br>19.08: 4th day and I want it to be done on 24th - created whoami.html added readme to repo
 <br>18.08: created the files.html and contact.html - needs optimazation
-<br>17.08: imporved - Browser is now working and menu links to html files in "pages" directory
+<br>17.08: imporved - Browser is now working and menu links to html files in "pages" directory added hotkeys
 <br>16.08.25: Idee Strukturiert analysiert, core Features entschieden, basics down

 <br><br>